 Inert substrate doesn’t lower the pH of the water or affect the water parameters in any way.
 This type of substrate is preferred for neocaridina shrimps such as cherry shrimps, snowball shrimps, etc.

-Like active substrate, there are also many inert substrates in the market.
+Like active substrates, there are also many inert substrates in the market.
 Though you can choose any you prefer, I’ll talk about the ones that I personally like and recommend for cherry shrimps.

 Here are the inert substrates I’ll be talking about in the rest of the article: